-This Baked Garlic Shrimp is spicy, buttery and ready to go in 30 minutes!
-Plus the amazing garlic butter in the bottom of this spicy shrimp casserole is a delectable dip for any bread you’re serving with dinner.
+This tasty Baked Garlic Shrimp is spicy, buttery and ready to go in 30 minutes!
+Plus the bonus is an amazing garlic butter that’s perfect for bread dipping.

 Baked Garlic Shrimp